CCML-UCONN/CHEG-5395-4995/Final/Project/README.md

 Your tasks include the following:
 1. Calculate the OER over-potential of pure SnO2 reduced surface, determine the most favorable binding site for O.
 2. Replace one of the surface Sn atom with other dopants of your choices. (at least 3 dopants and please discuss with me before submitting your jobs)
-3. Discuss whether and how doping makes SnO2 better (or worse).
+3. Discuss whether and how dopants makes SnO2 better (or worse).

 <a name='qanda'></a>
 ### What if my calculation didn't finish with one submission?